 - And lastly, he chooses the individual stock or ETF that he has the highest conviction on, and shares this with subscribers of Sector Focus.

 The main premise behind this strategy is that you’re (theoretically) limiting your downside potential and maximizing the upside potential by only investing in strong sectors.

-On one hand, you’re limiting your downside potential because you’re only betting on stocks and ETFs within sectors that are performing well, and that are most likely to continue doing so, rather than just picking individual stocks in any old sector.
+On the one hand, you’re potentially limiting the downside because you’re only betting on stocks and ETFs within sectors that are performing well and that are likely to continue doing so, rather than just picking individual stocks in any old sector.